Godmindfamily, Chapter 5

 It is possible to envisage a high-status degree-educated wealthy married father – who is a psychopathic serial killer with very low differentiation of self.
 John Wayne Gacy, who raped, tortured and murdered at least thirty-three men and boys in Chicago, is one such example.
 More common are superficially ‘successful’, well-educated psychopaths who are not violent but are nonetheless emotionally immature, cheating liars and addicts (to sex, power, money, drugs, alcohol etc.) – a look at the upper echelons of the big corporations and the political representatives in pretty much any country will furnish many examples of this type.

-By contrast, someone like Buddha – who was childless, unmarried and didn’t have a home, a formal degree or a high-income job – may have been considered relatively low in differentiation on Bowen’s ‘fact-based’ scale, but of course Buddha had far better emotional objectivity and self-discipline than John Wayne Gacy and for that matter, most married parents.
-The guy sat under a Bodhi tree for forty-nine days without eating or drinking, and never complained (not a bad effort).[iii]
+By contrast, Siddhartha Gautama, known as Buddha to his followers, didn’t have a home, a formal degree or a high-income job and may therefore have been considered relatively low in differentiation on Bowen’s ‘fact-based’ scale.
+But of course Siddhartha had far better emotional objectivity and self-discipline than John Wayne Gacy and for that matter, most married parents.
+Siddhartha is said to have sat under a Bodhi tree for forty-nine days without eating or drinking.[iii]
 More prevalent are the monks of various religions, who are not generally known for their immaturity or emotional outbursts; there are even indications that monks and priests may have longer life expectancies than the average layperson.
 Granted, these examples are to some extent atypical, but anomalies are important for the advancement of theory and science.

 It’s God’s role to judge people exactly, and he does so on the basis of the extent to which each individual obeyed his will.
 For example, Matthew 7:21: ‘“Not everyone who says to me ‘Lord, Lord’, will enter into the kingdom of heaven, but he who does the will of my Father who is in heaven.’
 And John 3:36: ‘one who disobeys the Son won’t see life, but the wrath of God remains on him.’
 Naturally, what exactly God’s will is differs for each individual, their situation, and their abilities, but it often boils down to how helpful they have been to God and to others (Matthew 25).
 Kerr saw helpfulness as a marker of differentiation of self,[iv] but he placed less emphasis on it than other factors which may be done well, or sinfully.